I hereby release my copyrights to, and place into the public domain, all of the following:

 If you release any products based on my work, including software, you must label it in such a way that people will not mistakenly assume that I published or endorsed it.
 I had better not start receiving support emails for any products you create.

-If you create a headache for me, you can generally expect that I’ll do something about it, which may include leveraging my network to open a can of whoop-ass on you till you do the right thing and correct the problem.
+If you create a headache for me, you can generally expect that I’ll do something about it.
 That said, you have plenty of leeway to be creative here, and if you do create a problem by accident, I’ll probably contact you about it first and give you a chance to fix it before I go looking for the tweezers and blowtorch.

 You can make money off my work if you so desire.
 If you can introduce more people to conscious personal growth, I see no reason why you shouldn’t be compensated for your efforts.